alaffin12/stackedit/Caught by Stradh.md

 > "As you wish.
 I am not so foolish as to try to stop the likes of you.
 Neither will I help you though.
 Not any longer.
 Barovia is a dangerous land, and while I have kept the dangers at bay heretofore, I will do so no longer.
 Consider this a warning - if you travel beyond this gate, you do so on your own.

 With that the image of Stradh will fade, and players will be faced with the gate of flames.

+#### T1.
+Gatehouse Portcullis
+The gate here is old and is rusted open here - the way is now barred with magical green flame instead of metal

 ### Amber Temple